LawOff/chatGPT-Snippets/README.md

 </p>

-chatGPT+ is a powerful tool that adds extra features / tools to chatGPT.
+chatGPT+ is a powerful script that adds extra features / tools to chatGPT.

 ## Features